cstyan/readingList/notes/how-to-read-a-paper.md

 3. Research done in the field usually in the order of oldest to latest.
 4. Challenges being faced and ongoing work, if available.

-First use an academic search engine to find 5 recent highly-cited papers in the area.
+First, use an academic search engine to find 5 recent highly-cited papers in the area.
 Do the first pass on each of these papers and read their related works/references sections.
 If you're lucky you'll find a recent survey paper.
 If you find the survey read it and you're done.
 Otherwise, find shared citations/repeated author names in the references.
 Download other papers from